bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/invitation.md

 if any of those are more attractive to you.

 If none of that appeals to you and you still want to help, don't worry!
-We know we are not perfect and rely on feedback from our users to help us make the theme better for everyone.title: (.*)
+We know we are not perfect and rely on feedback from our users to help us make the theme better for everyone.
-date: 2021-03-31

-date: 2021-03-30

 See something that isn't working properly?
 [Report a bug](https://github.com/Pelican-Elegant/elegant/issues).